-117. In your country, is child marriage (a formal marriage or informal union before age 18) void or prohibited?

-Yes

-No

-Stigm a and discrimination

-118. Does your country have policies in place requiring healthcare settings to provide timely and quality health care regardless of gender, nationality, age, disability, ethnic origin, sexual orientation, religion, language, socio-economic status, HIV or other health status, or because of selling sex, using drugs, living in prison or any other grounds?

-Yes, policies exist but are not consistently implemented

-Yes, policies exists and are consistently implemented

-No, policies do not exist

-119. Does your country have interventions targeting health care workers to build their human rights competencies, to address stigma and discrimination and gender-based violence

-Yes, at scale

-Yes, as one-off activities

-Yes, on a small scale

-No

-120. Does your country have laws criminalizing the transmission of, non-disclosure of or exposure to HIV transmission?
-Yes

-No, but prosecutions exist based on general criminal laws

-No

-121. Does your country have laws or policies restricting the entry, stay and residence of people living with HIV?
+32. Does your country have laws requiring parental consent for adolescents to access sexual and reproductive health services?
+Yes, for adolescents younger than 18 years Yes, for adolescents younger than 16 years Yes, for adolescents younger than 14 years No 33.
+Does your country have laws requiring parental consent for adolescents to access HIV testing?
+Yes, for adolescents younger than 18 years Yes, for adolescents younger than 16 years Yes, for adolescents younger than 14 years No 34.
+Does your country have laws requiring parental consent for adolescents to access HIV treatment?
+Yes, for adolescents younger than 18 years Yes, for adolescents younger than 16 years Yes, for adolescents younger than 14 years No 35.
+Does your country have laws requiring spousal consent for married women to access sexual and reproductive health services?
+Yes No 36.
+Does your country have laws requiring spousal consent for married women to access HIV testing?
 Yes No

-Paren atal and spousal consent for accessing services

-122. Does your country have laws requiring parental consent for adolescents to access sexual and reproductive health services?

-Yes, for adolescents younger than 18 years

-Yes, for adolescents younger than 16 years

-Yes, for adolescents younger than 14 years

-No .

-123. Does your country have laws requiring parental consent for adolescents to access HIV testing?

-Yes, for adolescents younger than 18 years

-Yes, for adolescents younger than 16 years

-Yes, for adolescents younger than 14 years

-No

-124. Does your country have laws requiring parental consent for adolescents to access HIV treatment?

-Yes, for adolescents younger than 18 years

-Yes, for adolescents younger than 16 years

-Yes, for adolescents younger than 14 years

-No No

-125. Does your country have laws requiring spousal consent for married women to access sexual and reproductive health services?
-Yes

-No